Healthy Savory Muffins for the Holidays

 Heat the over to 350 degrees.
 Line the muffin pans with paper liners.

 Here’s where it gets just a tiny bit tricky.
 You certainly can just buy crumbled chicken sausage and mix all of this together in a bowl.
-I however, like to whip it up in my food processor, because I use the link sausages.
+I however, like to chop it up in my food processor, because I use the link sausages.
 Know that either way works.
 You just don’t want big chunks of meat in the mini-muffins.

 Defrost your frozen spinach in the microwave and when cool, squeeze as much water as possible out of the spinach.
 This is REALLY important.
 I usually just put in in my hands and literally squeeze the water out.
 You could also use a piece of cheesecloth or even paper towels.